 However, you should realize that adding salt to coffee can alter the overall flavor profile and not be appreciated by some.
 Most importantly…too much salt may make the beverage unpalatable.

 Before you decide to add salt to your coffee, consider trying other methods that may help reduce the bitterness.
-Use a higher-grade bean, tweak the brewing temperature or use a blend with lower acidity…it might just be what is required for obtaining an ideal flavor that satisfies your taste buds.
+Use a higher-grade bean, tweak the brewing temperature or use a blend with lower acidity … it might just be what is required for obtaining an ideal flavor that satisfies your taste buds.
+See below for more ideas about improving your coffee drinking experience!

 How Much Salt Should I Add To My Coffee To Reduce Bitterness?